Galapagos Waved Albatross

 A unique species that is critically endangered

-Information about Galapagos Waved Albatross
+What you need to know about the Galapagos Waved Albatross

 The Waved Albatross boasts the largest wingspan of any bird in the Galápagos.
 The Galápagos Waved Albatross is so-called because of the distinctive wave-like pattern that forms on the adult birds’ wings.
 Not only is a unique species to the Galápagos, it only breeds on one site on Española Island.
 These elegant birds mate for life, and there are estimated to be only 12,000 breeding pairs remaining.
 The species is critically endangered.